 5. Choose your child’s settings:

-• Content level: Choose the content level that’s right for your child — whether older or younger.
+• Content level: Choose the content level that’s right for your child — whether older, younger, or preschool.

 • Search: Turn Search on or off.